Code-Institute-Submissions/CI_PP5_Alpha_Exchange/README.md

 #### Newsletter Sign up
 The website includes a sign up form to a newsletter so the business can keep in touch with anyone who want more information.
 I used [SendinBlue](https://www.sendinblue.com) to create a form and preform the automation required to reply with an email to the given address.

+SendInBlue was used to make this form over any other service as i already had an account and i ran into issues during sign-up with other services at the time, hopefully these will be resolved in due course.
+SendInBlue has added a large performance hit seen later in Googles Lighthouse reports where the Newsletter form has a significant amount of JS that needs to load.

 ![Sign-up](/documentation/misc/email-signup.jpg)

 ![Email-success](/documentation/misc/email-success.jpg)